Migration import logic

 • If you migrate a view with a filter on a community that has a different name in the target, Collibra renames the community in the target.

-An unmatched object is updated.
+An unmatched object is updated in addition to the matched object.

 A new object is created.

-If no match is found.
+No match is found.

 A new object is created with all properties from the migrated object, including the ID.